parklez/twitch-bot/README.md

 python -m parky_bot.app --console
 ```

+# Linting
+This project uses `autopep8` for linting.
+Subject to change.

 ## Disclaimer
 This project is under heavy development and subject to refactoring and code smells.